nikk0007/devopsprojects/minio/readme.md

 create a kuber netes cluster on either of the platform of your choice.
-Example:a
+Example:
 - Rancher desktop
 - Docker Desktop
 - AWS EKS etc